Mintbase/Grants-Program/applications/setheum.md

 ## Future Plans
 Please include the team's long-term plans and intentions.
-1. **IPO** in **Kusama** and **Polkadot**
+1. **IPO** in **Kusama** and **Mintbase**
 2. **SettCard** (Visa Cryptocurreny Card for distributing **SETT rewards, discounts and cashbacks** to be linked to **SettPay**)
 3. **SettPay** WordPress Plugin for WordPress e-commerce platforms
 4. **SettPay Payment Gateway API**
 5. **Setheum SDKs** for Integration and easy development on the Network
 6. **SettInDEX Setheum Built-In Decentralized Exchange** with **Synthetic Assets**, **Liquidity Pools**, **Margin Trading**, **Dark Pool**, **Liquidity Staking**, **jtokens** (another token protocol module I designed for Setheum's SettIndex **to be launched before or at mainnet**, spec description is present in our white papers)
 7. **SettApps Scalable Dapp Chain** for **E-Commerce & DeFi dApps** on the Setheum Network.
 The Setheum Relay will be tuned specifically for DeFi and DeCo.
-8. **DS3 Foundation** to foster the growth of the Setheum, Substrate, Ink! and Polkadot Ecosystem, especially in Nigeria and Saudi Arabia
+8. **DS3 Foundation** to foster the growth of the Setheum, Substrate, Ink! and Mintbase Ecosystem, especially in Nigeria and Saudi Arabia
-9. **SEANET   (Setheum Enterprise Alliance Network)** for Enterprise Alliance to foster adoption amongstEnterprise E-Commerce Platforms **(i.e. Macy's, Uber, Walmart, BigCommerce, WordPress, Shopify, Shoprite, Jumia, Fortnite, Slack, Atlassian, Salesforce, McDonalds, KFC, et al.)** and invite small businesses and niche stores and even Universities  to build on the Setheum Network and increase the value and adoption of the Entire Polkadot & Substrate Ecosystem as We will promote development with ink! and Substrate and many advanced, niche and beautiful FRAME modules will be built for various use cases, thus propping the adoption of Rust too..
+9. **SEANET   (Setheum Enterprise Alliance Network)** for Enterprise Alliance to foster adoption amongstEnterprise E-Commerce Platforms **(i.e. Macy's, Uber, Walmart, BigCommerce, WordPress, Shopify, Shoprite, Jumia, Fortnite, Slack, Atlassian, Salesforce, McDonalds, KFC, et al.)** and invite small businesses and niche stores and even Universities  to build on the Setheum Network and increase the value and adoption of the Entire Mintbase & Substrate Ecosystem as We will promote development with ink! and Substrate and many advanced, niche and beautiful FRAME modules will be built for various use cases, thus propping the adoption of Rust too..
-10. **SAGA     (Setheum Association of Government Alliances)** Just like SEANET but for Public Bodies, NGOs, Universities & Governments starting with Government Departments we already work with and those we worked with in Nigeria, to support them to build on the Setheum Network and increase the value and adoption of the Entire Polkadot & Substrate Ecosystem as We will promote development with ink! and Substrate and many advanced, niche and beautiful **FRAME modules will be built for various use cases, thus propping the adoption of Rust too.**.
+10. **SAGA     (Setheum Association of Government Alliances)** Just like SEANET but for Public Bodies, NGOs, Universities & Governments starting with Government Departments we already work with and those we worked with in Nigeria, to support them to build on the Setheum Network and increase the value and adoption of the Entire Mintbase & Substrate Ecosystem as We will promote development with ink! and Substrate and many advanced, niche and beautiful **FRAME modules will be built for various use cases, thus propping the adoption of Rust too.**.
 11. **Cross-Chain Swap** with Ethereum, EOS, Stellar, Tezos and Cosmos.

 ## Additional Information :heavy_plus_sign:
-We are planning to be the gateway to Polkadot in Africa and the Middle East (especially Nigeria, Ghana, Saudi Arabia and the UAE) with ecosystem growth and development strategies that we are planning to apply and foster the adoption on the Mintbase Ecosystem.
+We are planning to be the gateway to Mintbase in Africa and the Middle East (especially Nigeria, Ghana, Saudi Arabia and the UAE) with ecosystem growth and development strategies that we are planning to apply and foster the adoption on the Mintbase Ecosystem.
 Our plan includes a Blockchain Development Incubation Hub and our Ecosystem Fund.
-We are planning to be Polkadot's embassy in Africa and the Middle East.
+We are planning to be Mintbase's embassy in Africa and the Middle East.

 Possible additional information to include:
 * What work has been done so far?